Welcome to the APM Women in Project Management SIG newsletter Winter 2020

-Planned for March 2020 and organised in collaboration with other SIGs and branches, we have events across England, so check the APM events calendar and book your place via the APM website.
+Planned for March 2020 and organised in collaboration with other SIGs and branches and other organisations, we have events across England, so check the location and topics below and book your place.

 - Cambridge - WiPM International Women’s Day 2020 celebration: an equal world is an enabled world, panel speakers

 - Derby, East Midlands - APM Midlands branch: International Women’s Day 2020